mhorn71/StarinetPythonLogger/README.md

         memory/module/0
         memory/module/1

-    3.) edit the StarinetBeagleLogger.conf file and set the full path of where you want the pid file to live.
+    3.)
+Start as root.

     4.)
-Start as root.

-    5.)
 Download Starbase from ukraa.com/builds/beta and set the IP address of your beaglebone in the file StarinetPythonLogger-instrument.xml